Skip to main content

 Zinc can raise testosterone in men who are zinc-deficient.
 In men with normal zinc, extra zinc does not push testosterone above the normal range.
 We test zinc and testosterone together before recommending a long-term plan.

-Zinc may help acne, especially inflammatory acne.
+Zinc may help acne, particularly inflammatory acne.
 Doses of 30 mg per day of elemental zinc, paired with a real skincare routine, often show modest improvement after 8 to 12 weeks.
 We pair this with a dermatologist if needed.

 Zinc supports hair quality by feeding hair follicle enzymes.
 Patients with low zinc and thinning hair often see a benefit after correcting the deficiency.
 Zinc is rarely a stand-alone fix; we look at iron, ferritin, thyroid, and protein intake too.